Programmed cell death protein 1: Cancer

-PD-L1, the ligand for PD1, is highly expressed in several cancers and hence the role of PD1 in cancer immune evasion is well established.
+PD-L1, an immunosuppressive PD-1 ligand, is highly expressed in several cancers; the role of PD-1 in cancer immune evasion is well established.
 Monoclonal antibodies targeting PD-1 that boost the immune system are being developed for the treatment of cancer.
-Many tumor cells express PD-L1, an immunosuppressive PD-1 ligand; inhibition of the interaction between PD-1 and PD-L1 can enhance T-cell responses in vitro and mediate preclinical antitumor activity.
+Inhibition of the interaction between PD-1 and PD-L1 can enhance T-cell responses in vitro and mediate preclinical antitumor activity.
 This is known as immune checkpoint blockade.

+PD-1 is expressed intrinsically in some tumor cells, such as melanoma, where it promotes tumor growth independently of the immune system.
+Inhibition of tumor cell-intrinsic PD-1 suppresses tumor growth, whereas overexpression or engagement by PD-L1 enhances tumorigenicity.

 Combination therapy using both anti-PD1 along with anti-CTLA4 therapeutics have emerged as important tumor treatments within the field of checkpoint inhibition.

-A combination of PD1 and CTLA4 antibodies has been shown to be more effective than either antibody alone in the treatment of a variety of cancers.
-The effects of the two antibodies do not appear to be redundant.
+The effects of the two antibodies has been shown to be more effective than either antibody alone and does not appear to be redundant.
 Anti-CTLA4 treatment leads to an enhanced antigen specific T cell dependent immune reaction while anti-PD-1 appears to reactivate CD8+ T cells ability to lyse cancer cells.